AMKID -- a large KID-based camera at the APEX telescope: Data processing and calibration

 \subsection{Temperature calibration}

-To create an absolute temperature calibration scale we use a wire scanner.
-This is a device that moves an orthogonal pair of 0.5~mm thick wires through the instrument focal plane.
-The first wire moves along the $\hat{x}$ direction, meanwhile the second scan along the $\hat{y}$ direction.
-The warm wire movement against the cold sky produces a small signal on the KID detectors that is used to establish positions of each detector in the focal plane, and convert the response of each detector from frequency shift to antenna temperature scale.\\ The wire size of 0.5~mm was chosen to provide a small signal of around 10~K, assuring that detectors are kept in their linear regime during the measurement.
-Unfortunately, the required wire diameter is similar to the operation wavelength, 350~$\mu$m at the HFA and 870~$\mu$m at the LFA.
-As a result, diffraction and polarization effects need to be understood \citep{Xie_1991} especially at the low frequency regime, where the wavelength is larger than the wire thickness.
-Polarization effects average out if we take two orthogonal scan directions, as we usually do to also retrieve detector positions.
+To create an absolute temperature calibration scale, we use a wire scanner.
+This is a device that moves an orthogonal pair of wires through the instrument focal plane.
+The first wire moves along the $\hat{x}$ direction, while the second scans along the $\hat{y}$ direction.
+The warm wire movement against the cold sky produces a small signal on the KID detectors, used to establish the positions of each detector in the focal plane and convert each detector's response from frequency shift to antenna temperature.

+The wire scanner was originally developed for laboratory characterization, as described in Appendix \ref{APENDIX1}.
+However, since it allows us to characterize individual detectors' responses to a known signal in just 90 seconds, it has been implemented in the AMKD calibration theme during regular observations.
+Besides providing temperature calibration and thus camera flat-fielding, it enables monitoring the instrument, assessing tone frequency adjustment needs, and subsequent circle calibration over time.
+The coupling of individual detectors to the telescope is measured via beam maps on planets, providing the conversion from the temperature scale to flux density.
+This quality only depends on the optical alignment of the camera and is stable over time.\\ A wire size of 0.5~mm was chosen to provide a small signal of around 10~K, which ensures that detectors are kept in their linear regime during measurement.
+Unfortunately, the required wire diameter is similar to the operation wavelength: 350~$\mu$m at the HFA and 870~$\mu$m at the LFA.
+As a result, diffraction and polarization effects must be understood \citep{Xie_1991}, especially in the low frequency regime where the wavelength exceeds the wire thickness.
+Polarization effects average out if we take two orthogonal scan directions, as we usually do when retrieving detector positions.
 For diffraction effects we calibrate the effective wire peak temperature by using a wire grid rotator that creates a deterministic absolute temperature scale using two well known calibration sources (liquid nitrogen and ambient load).
-This information was used to retrieve an effective wire diameter ($d_{wire}$) that accounts for diffraction effects, meanwhile assuming that the wire is in thermal equilibrium with the environment temperature ($T_{wire} = T_{ambient}$).
-As expected diffraction effects are just relevant for longer wavelengths as we find $d_{wire}=0.6$~mm for the LFA and $d_{wire}=0.5$~mm for the HFA.
+This information was used to retrieve an effective wire diameter ($d_{wire}$) that accounts for diffraction effects, assuming the wire is in thermal equilibrium with the ambient temperature ($T_{wire} = T_{ambient}$).
+As expected, diffraction effects are only relevant for longer wavelengths, as we find $d_{wire}=0.6$~mm for the LFA and $d_{wire}=0.5$~mm for the HFA.